 In Rush Current

 The in rush current is measured for both 5V and 3.3V supplies.
-Figure 5-8 shows the in rush current for the 5V supply with a peak value of about 4.02A and decays to steady state in about 800us.time control
+There is no current limiting element or control for in-rush current.
+Figure 5-8 shows the in rush current for the 5V supply with a peak value of about 4.02A and decays to steady state in about 800us.

+NOTE: For PSU’s with rise-time control, set to give shortest possible rise time